See Bio and Statement after event postings.

 How do you feel about contemporary art?

 I think present day art could not be more explosive or diverse.
 It is fascinating that all of it together is beyond a complete definition at the moment.
 There is some regression going on too as part the vintage craze.
 Some art movements considered over are still alive.
 Such as plein air, impressionism, abstractions and pop art.
 A surprising number of present day artists are still doing this very oddly making it part of present day art.
 But are we lacking new movements ?
 No, at last count more than 25 new movements have been noted for the 21st century.
 Two movements I like most called Post-post modernism and Metamodernism take on scale like nothing before it.
 Like Olafur Eliasson’s Brooklyn water falls for example.
 As Timotheus Vermeulen often writes that there is an oscillation, a swinging or swaying with and between future, present and past, here and there and somewhere; with and between ideals, mindsets, and positions.
 This observation is very evident to me everywhere.
 I can truly feel it.
 If someone were to ask me to explain what is Metamodernism is simple English, I would say it is the a constant repositioning, oscillation and mixing of any thing including one’s feelings and thoughts.
 Such as the past with the present or polar opposites of mediums, textures and values.
 This is what I am doing with linear mix.
 This is culturally happening right now around the globe with no actual explanation and I like it.
 There is a concurrency of opposite acceptance in lyrics and human relationships such as the work of Davichi.
 Contemporary art is so vast however I don’t believe the general public and many present day artist can readily recognize it.
 There has always been a larger proportion of people who are more comfortable with what is known and done rather than the new and unexplained.
 This is human nature.
-But I remain optimistic that the historical time lag between public recognition of a new contemporary art movement and the actual time the art work was created will be far less than in the past.
+Contemporary art is so vast however I don’t believe the general public and many present day artist can readily recognize it.
+There has always been a larger proportion of people who are more comfortable with what is known and done rather than the new and unexplained.
+This is human nature.
+But I remain optimistic that the historical time lag between public recognition of a new contemporary art movements and the time frame the art work was created will be far less than in the past.
 This is because the speed at which information travels around the world continues to accelerate.
 There is also a greater acceptance of the concurrency of non similar art and thought as well.
 A painting that actually captures the reality of concurrent emotions is on the drawing board for me.
 However even the planing phase of this concept is time intensive.
+In summary, with contemporary arts the art world is like open source code.

 What do you see for the future of your art, and the art in general ?

 I plan to make my art more portable, durable and affordable as a practical matter at one level.
 My experimentation will hone in on an open aesthetic perspective.
 I am looking for more reserve and calm in my art.
 I will most definitely grow my digital art as it is the most sought after of all the work I do.
 I want to dive into the Metamodernism movement as for the first time in my history I will actually attempt to be part of a movement.
 However my outside everything else genre will stay the core of my theme.
 What you just read might be considered Metamodernism literature.
 Art Biennales attendance keeps increasing at a steady pace.
 Some have become mega events getting half a million attending in one day.
 Art Basel is stronger than ever.
 Art Basel Miami has exceeded 50,000 attending the last two years.
-Major Art auction houses continue to break previous sale records regardless of economic waxes and wanes.
+Major Art auction houses continue to break previous sales records regardless of economic waxes and wanes.
 The number of artists making a living with their art keeps increasing while the list of art millionaires also continues to increase.
 The role of the artist in society continues to get recognized and supported by the public and government with grants, events and aggressive private collectors.
 The value of design skills is getting wider acknowledgement especially in the housing and web development industry.
 Affordable individual ecommerce now on smart phones puts artists in business with ease.
-Access to art has increased at an immeasurable amount with the wide distribution and use of the Internet.
-Access energy and delivery/exposure is the driver of the future.
-Portable, durable and affordable fits the streamlined new art collector with a tight budget well opening art up to all income levels.
-What I call lofty art that being collectable art which has become something akin to corporate stock will remain the playground of the worlds most wealthy.
-There is nothing at all wrong with this as what has the most “intrinsic value” among any culture can not also be affordable to everyone.
-This could only occur in a society that does not use any measurement of value of any thing.
-However art collectors of this century will change to include just about anyone.
+Access to art has increased at an immeasurable amount with the wide distribution and use of the Internet along with the sad decline of brick and mortar galleries.
+The fate of the brick and mortar gallery is the most difficult to forecast yet I remain optimistic.
+I think the answer is to bring the internet inside the gallery.
+Access, delivery and exposure is the driver of the arts future.
+Portable, durable and affordable fits the streamlined new art collector well opening art up to all income levels.
+What I call lofty art that being collectable art which has become something akin to corporate stock will remain the playground of the worlds most wealthy and will prosper with out any tangible explanation.
+Art collectors of this 21 century will increase to include just about anyone.
+However, getting art for free will intensely compete with getting someone to pay for it.
 More artist will emerge and get significant recognition than any century before.
 This is of course only my crystal ball forecast and intuitive premonition.
+There is no question art will remain at the core of human evolution as well as its greatest inherited gift.

 ANIMATE AIGA SPACE